maximecb/uvm/README.md

 The reason for this is that this makes the implementation of an efficient JIT compiler easier.
 If UVM only had a single memory space, then a JIT compiler would have to assume that every store instruction can possibly overwrite existing core.
 That would mean each store instruction has to perform additional run-time checks so that JIT compiled code can be invalidated if necessary.
 By requiring that all writes to the code space use a specific system call, UVM knows when you are (over)writing code, and it also knows that regular store instructions can't possibly overwrite code.

+### Why doesn't UVM implement a garbage collector?

+This comes down to two main reasons.
+The first is a desire to keep the VM simple and minimalistic.
+Many programs don't need a GC, and if you need one, you can implement one yourself.
+The second reason is that garbage collection is an entire field of research.
+UVM doesn't want to have to pick a certain kind of GC, because inevitably, it would be more suitable for some kinds of software than others.
+By implementing your own GC, you can choose whichever algorithm suits your needs.
+You can also guarantee that your GC implementation isn't going to change unless you make that choice.

 ### Will it be possible to do code patching in UVM, or to write a JIT that runs inside UVM?

 Yes.
 This is very much a design goal of the system.
 In order to enable executing dynamic languages with good performance, it's going to be possible